Jose Altuve Preview, Player Props: Astros vs. Tigers

-Jose Altuve -- with a slugging percentage of .368 in his past 10 games (including no home runs) -- will be in action for the Houston Astros versus the Detroit Tigers, with Matt Manning on the mound, on August 25 at 6:40 PM ET.
+Jose Altuve -- with an on-base percentage of .317 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Detroit Tigers, with Eduardo Rodriguez on the mound, on August 26 at 6:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Red Sox.
+In his last game, he went 1-for-4 with an RBI against the Tigers.

 Jose Altuve Game Info & Props vs. the Tigers